Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 2. Funerals on Halloween

-Although from an emotional standpoint no time is right for a funeral, some days are more preferable than others.
+Although from an emotional standpoint no time is right for a funeral, some days are preferable to others.
 This is never more evident than during All Hallows' Eve.
-It is thought that holding the ceremony on October 31 will result in dire consequences, not for the living, but for the person being interred.
+It is thought that holding the ceremony on October 31st will result in dire consequences, not for the living, but for the person being interred.